Essential Commands to Teach Your Dog

 • Keep command phrases consistent: Your dog will get confused if you say “walk close” one day and “heel” the next.
 Always keep command phrases short, consistent and straightforward.
 Stick with the same dog training words each time.

 Remember these rules of thumb as you begin training your dog.
 They’ll help create long-lasting desired results while building a relationship of mutual trust.
-With these things in mind, try some of the following commands to teach your dog.
+With these things in mind, try some of the following dog training commands to teach your dog.

 1. Sit